dragonwong/p-parallel/README.md

 ### How to catch fail?

-Sometimes, we need to catch exceptions to keep all promises in `promiseArr` done.
+Sometimes, we need to catch exceptions to keep all promises in `functionArr` done.
 We can use `.catch`.

 ```js
 const pParallel = require('p-parallel');